Cancer Care Northwest

 Network redesign from the bottom up

 Cancer Care Northwest started with a network redesign strategy from the bottom up.
-It began with a replacement of their network infrastructure, then moved from an expensive traditional PBX phone system to a Cisco voice over IP solution.
+It began with a replacement of their network infrastructure.
+Then it moved from an expensive traditional PBX phone system to a Cisco voice over IP solution.
 “It allowed us to centralize our phone operators,” said O’Leary.
 “Our voice technology is scalable to allow for future growth, and gives us flexibility to communicate with staff when they rotate from one location to another.
 In fact, we built our new Spokane Valley integrated cancer center without traditional phone wiring.
 We love our video phones.
 They allow our staff to have face to face communication no matter which CCNW location they are at.”

 A technology partner that “gets it”